-Intermittent stream - Has flowing water during certain times of the year, when groundwater provides water for streamflow.
+Intermittent stream - A stream that has flowing water during certain times of the year, when groundwater provides water for streamflow.
 During dry periods, intermittent streams may not have flowing water.
 Runoff from rainfall is a supplemental source of water for streamflow.